-Myth #1: An operational heating system is a happy heating
+Myth #1: An operational heating system is a happy heating system.

-Europeans are German, the mere fact that your heating system is working does not necessarily mean that it is in great
+Just as all people from Germany are Europeans, but not all Europeans are German, the mere fact that your heating system is working does not necessarily mean that it is in great shape.

-for unusual or loud noises, observe to see if it stays on longer than usual to heat a room to the same temperature and check the filter regularly.
+To make sure your heating system is working right, listen for unusual or loud noises, observe to see if it stays on longer than usual to heat a room to the same temperature and check the filter regularly.